Is There a Secret Formula to Winning the Lottery?

 Mandel moved to Israel before settling in Australia.
 There he perfected a plan to buy every single number combination in a lottery draw, guaranteeing a jackpot win.
 He found investors to join him on the scheme and during the 1980s, his syndicate won 12 times.

 Mandel set his sights on the Virginia Lottery, with its small guess range.
-He raised millions from investors and when the Virginia Lottery's jackpot hit $27 million on 12 February 1992, Mandel's syndicate used computers and laser printers to produce tickets with every number combination.
+He raised millions from investors and when the Virginia Lottery's jackpot hit US$27 million on 12 February 1992, Mandel's syndicate used computers and laser printers to produce tickets with every number combination.
 The group shipped the tickets to Virginia and over 5 million were processed in time for the draw.

-Mandel's International Lotto Fund syndicate won the jackpot and $900,000 in secondary prizes.
+Mandel's International Lotto Fund syndicate won the jackpot and US$900,000 in secondary prizes.
 His win was so controversial that the Australian Securities and Investments Commission and the FBI investigated.
 It turned out that everything Mandel did was perfectly legal, and the group collected the winnings.

 Since that time, laws have been enacted in the United States preventing the possible purchase of every possible number combination in a lottery draw.